 Step 3: At a right angle to the straight line, measure 44 feet, and mark the ground with the carpenter’s chalk.
 Use a carpenter’s square to ensure you are making a true straight line

 Step 4: Repeat step 2 and step 3 to complete the four corners of the court so you now have a correctly sized rectangle

 Step 6: Measure 22 feet from the baseline and set up a net post.
 And do the same on the other side of the court

 Step 7: From each corner measure 15 feet towards the net and make a mark.
 Use the carpenter’s chalk to draw a line.
 Use court tape or chalk to draw the kitchen line

-Step 8: To draw the center line, measure in 10 feet at the kitchen line and do the same on either side of the net.
+Step 8: To draw the centerline, measure in 10 feet at the kitchen line and do the same on either side of the net.
 Then use the carpenter’s chalk to mark the line to the baseline.
-Use court tape or chalk to mark the line

 Building your own pickleball court isn’t too difficult and really, for recreational play, any hard surface that allows for a reasonably sized pickleball court will work.